 Rachel also facilitates the Executive Forum when needed which ties together personal growth and development to corporate leaders in treatment to better encourage peer to peer learning as it relates to the daily challenges of running a business both in and out of treatment.

 Her personal experience with corporate America taught her that the same variables that create a healthy person are just as important in the workplace.
 Much of what she teaches can be implemented in a corporate setting.

-Rachel holds an MBA from LeTourneau University and a BBA from Baylor University and serves as a guest speaker and subject matter expert for such organizations as Young President’s Organization, National Managed Healthcare Congress (NMHCC), American Association of Preferred Providers Organization (AAPPO) and Healthcare Information Management Systems Society (HIMSS).
+Rachel holds an MBA from LeTourneau University and a BBA from Baylor University and serves as a guest speaker and subject matter expert for various industries and currently speaks about addiction and her hero’s journey to professional organizations such as Young President’s Organization (YPO) and Enterpreneuer’s Organization (EO) to name a few.

-She also speaks passionately about the appropriate treatment for long-term sobriety.
-Rachel is a member of Young Presidents Organization (YPO) and has been interviewed and featured in various publications including Inc. 500, Plaid for Women, and featured on the Coast to Coast Recovery radio broadcast.
+She also speaks passionately about the appropriate treatment for long-term sobriety through finding personal meaning and purpose.
+Rachel is a member of Young Presidents Organization (YPO) and has been interviewed and featured in various publications throughout her career and more recently in Inc. 500, Plaid for Women, Stagen Leadership Academy member Story and featured on the Coast to Coast Recovery radio broadcast.

-When she’s not traveling and enjoying new cultures and cuisine, Rachel enjoys spending time with her two children and her dogs as well as decorating her environments.
+Rachel enjoys spending time with her two children, her dogs, traveling, enjoying new cultures and cuisine as well as decorating her environments.